Default S3 method

 a matrix or data frame or lines for a function.
 If negative, all but

-last/first number of elements of x
+the n last/first number of elements of x.

 if there are no row names, create them from the row numbers.